MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ✔️ If you want to prevent the use of USB peripherals on the HoloLens2, then see [Policies to block USB Peripherals on HoloLens 2](#policies-to-block-usb-peripherals).

-✔️ If you want to control the behavior of Windows Hello provisioning for user users signed in with FIDO2 security keys, then see [New policy for Windows Hello Provisioning behavior](#windows-hello-behavior-with-fido2-policy).
+✔️ If you want to control the behavior of Windows Hello provisioning for users signed in with FIDO2 security keys, then see [New policy for Windows Hello Provisioning behavior](#windows-hello-behavior-with-fido2-policy).

 ✔️ If you want to set the default screen that shows up when the Sign-in app launches to show "Other user," then see [New policy for Sign-in app default screen](#signin-app-default-screen-policy).